vault27/Foundation/paloalto.md

 - Automatically discovers and identifies all network-connected devices and constructs a data-rich, dynamically updating inventory
 - When it detects a device vulnerability or anomalous behavior posing a threat, IoT Security notifies administrators
 - Works with Palo Alto Networks next-generation firewalls, logging service, and update server, and optionally with Panorama and integrated third-party products

+## Security Policy to Excel

+- Export your current running configuration:  In the web-interface you go to Device -> Setup -> Operations -> Export named configuration snapshot
+-  Open the configuration snapshot with a compatible text-editor (as Notepad++ for example)
+- Search for string <security> (press Strg+H in most ext-editors) and deleted everything before the tag
+- Search for string </security> (press Strg+H in most ext-editors) and deleted everything after the tag You now should have everything between <security> and </security>.
+Save the file (for security ;))
+- Delete all tags <member> and </member>: Press Strg+H again for search and replace.
+Search for string <member> and replace it with nothing (delete it!).
+Do the same for the string </member>
+- Save the file as an XML document
+- Open Excel and import the XML file by clicking: Data -> Import –> other Sources –> XML-Dataimport and choose the XML file
+- As a result you should see your complete ruleset, where every rule is in exactly one row.
+However, there were slight layout problems caused by blanks in front of the address objects
+- You can easily fix that by using the replace-function again, and replace the blanks with nothing
+- As a side-note:  You can use that procedure also for importing the address-objects of your PAN-Firewall.
+In that case you have to import everything between <address> and </address> tags
+- Side-Note 2: For additional XML settings you may want to activate the developers tab in Excel.
+It offers you additional features when working with XML data